hermangroup/docs/introduction/how-to-buy.rst

   https://liberalcoins.com

-  Liberalcoins allows users to arrange trades to buy or sell Dash, Monero, Bitcoin and Litecoin directly with one another.
+  Liberalcoins allows users to arrange trades to buy or sell Historia, Monero, Bitcoin and Litecoin directly with one another.

 QCashPay